danielapassos/Codex-Lab/README.md

-# Codex Lab Member Pages
+# Codex Lab Network

-This repo is the starter project for the Codex Lab student exercise.
+This repo is the starter project for our first Codex Lab student exercise.

 It already includes a working student directory and network graph built with Next.js.
 The goal of the first session is for each student to turn the